Online Communication Disorder Classes

-- Speech and Language in the Hearing Impaired Course: This online course introduces students to the developmental process of speech and language skills for those who are hearing impaired.
+- Speech and Language in the Hearing Impaired Course: This online course introduces students to the developmental process of speech and language skills for those who are hard of hearing.
 Participants learn how to evaluate communication skills used by the patient and determine which interventions can be utilized with the patient's disorder.
 Usually taken toward the beginning of a program, this course provides a foundation upon which the rest is built.

 - Diagnosis of Speech and Language Pathology Course: The ability to recognize, diagnose and assess the complex communication disorders of clients is important to the treatment process.
 This online course describes the characteristics of multiple disorders, explaining how these disorders develop and how patients can benefit from various interventions.
 Providing a more in-depth understanding of communication disorders, this advanced course is a continuation of previous online classes about language skill development.